 As the name implies, this state of mind often starkly contrasts with reality and might breed undesirable consequences.
 In many cases, before persecutory delusions can be conquered, they must first be understood.
 In this article, we explore possible causes and treatments of this mental health condition, with the hope that it can empower those who are experiencing them (or who are living with someone who may be experiencing them) to seek support for a higher quality of life.

-A Full Analysis Of Persecutory Delusions
+An Analysis Of Persecutory Delusions

 What Causes Persecutory Delusions?

-Due to the rarity of this ailment, investigating persecutory delusions is somewhat challenging.
-A concrete cause behind persecutory delusions has not been discovered yet, however, it is believed to be a coping method that may be developed over time as a result of high stress levels.
+Due to the rarity of this disorder, investigating persecutory delusions can be somewhat challenging.
+A single concrete cause behind persecutory delusions has not been discovered yet at the time of this publication.
+However, it is believed by many to be a coping method that can develop over time as a result of high stress levels.

-An Extension Of Paranoia
+Are Persecutory Delusions An Extension Of Paranoia?

-Treatments For Persecutory Delusions And Paranoia
+Possible Treatments For Persecutory Delusions